* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Tostones

-Add some delicious Caribbean flair to dinner spread with these tostones.
+Add some delicious Caribbean flair to your party spread with these tostones.

 These treats are made from thick slices of plantains that have been seared, smashed, and then fried, ensuring maximum crispiness.

-A tostonera is the traditional smashing tool, but the bottom of a bottle or a small pan will do the trick.
+Traditional recipes call for a tostonera to help you smash the plantains, but the bottom of a bottle or a small pan will get the job done.

 Why we love this recipe: it’s highly detailed and includes visuals you can easily follow.